Long term care and retirement homes

 - Symptom monitoring and testing

-Staff and residents closely monitor and check for symptoms twice a day.
-This is to ensure any testing and infection control measures can be implemented rapidly.
+Staff and residents closely monitor and check for symptoms to ensure any testing and infection control measures can be implemented rapidly.
 Testing is required for staff and essential visitors according to Ontario’s policy on visiting long-term care homes during COVID-19.

 - Isolation of cases